-It’s worthwhile, then, to occasionally make the effort to step back and try and see these “iconic” photographs as if encountering them for the very first time.
-The question, then, really becomes: Are we capable of seeing with wholly fresh eyes the most celebrated, readily identifiable pictures ever made?
+It’s worthwhile, then, to occasionally make the effort to step back and try to experience famous photographs as if encountering them for the first time.
+The question then becomes: Are we capable of seeing — really seeing, with wholly fresh eyes — the most celebrated, readily identifiable pictures ever made?

 Take the photograph featured here.
-Most of us have come upon this picture many, many times throughout our lives.
+Most of us have come upon it many, many times throughout our lives.
 But when was the last time any of us really saw it?
-Like so many of Alfred Eisenstaedt’s most famous photographs, this one flirts with sentimentality — but avoids that ignoble fate by virtue of its energy, and its immediacy.
+Like so many of Alfred Eisenstaedt’s most storied photographs, this one flirts with sentimentality — but avoids that ignoble fate by virtue of its energy, and its immediacy.
 This is not a depiction of manufactured emotion, but a masterfully framed instant of authentic, explosive spirit.

-As the editor, writer, poet and one-time director of photography for LIFE, David Friend, once noted, this picture is Eisenstaedt’s “ode to joy.”
+As the editor, writer, poet and former director of photography for LIFE, David Friend, once noted, this picture is Eisenstaedt’s “ode to joy.”

-“It was early in the morning,” Eisenstaedt himself recalled of the day he made the photograph.
+“It was early in the morning,” Eisenstaedt himself recalled of the fall day in 1950 when he took the photo.
 On assignment for LIFE, covering the University of Michigan’s nationally famous marching band, he spotted the school’s drum major practicing his craft.
 Then, Eisenstaedt said, “I saw a little boy running after him, and all the faculty children on the playing field ran after the boy.
 And I ran after them.
 This is a completely spontaneous, unstaged picture.”

 It is also, all these years later, one of the great photographer’s most beloved pictures.
 (When Bill Clinton was offered any Eisenstaedt print as thanks for a sitting he and his wife and daughter granted the then-94-year-old photographer on Martha’s Vineyard in 1993, the president reportedly chose this one.)

 All perfectly reasonable questions.
 And all largely unanswerable.
-The point here is that Eisenstaedt’s image of the high-stepping, high-spirited drum major — a fellow named Dick Smith, by the way — and his ebullient devotees could, conceivably, be a consensus pick among photography experts as the happiest photo ever made.
+The point here is that Eisenstaedt’s image of the high-stepping, high-spirited drum major — a fellow named Dick Smith — and his ebullient devotees could, conceivably, be a consensus pick among photography experts as the happiest photo ever made.
 It’s unlikely, but it is conceivable.

-One need only be able to see, and to feel.
+One only has to see, and to feel.
 The photo will do the rest.

 — Ben Cosgrove is the Editor of LIFE.com